LoginMy Account

 LO: To identify hot and cold areas of the world.
 Focus: Africa, Australasia and South America

-During this outdoor lesson your class will focus on understanding the location of hot and cold areas in the world.
-Working practically to do this, they’ll also link this to thinking about what they would need if they were to visit these different areas.
+During this outdoor lesson your class will work practically to focus on understanding the location of hot and cold areas in the world.
 This is an engaging, low preparation, low-resource lesson!

 Loading...